This lesson was tested with: Year 1 - 7 | Age 5 - 13 | 1 Session

-In a low speaking voice, welcome the children and let them see how excited you are to start a year of art with them.
+In a low speaking voice, welcome the children, introduce yourself and let them see how excited you are to start a year of art with them.

 Get stuck into a lesson right away!
-Present your idea, let them know where they can find materials, and demo the procedure if necessary.
+Present your idea, let them know where they can find materials, and demo the procedures if necessary.

 While they are working away... this is a prime opportunity to observe all the students before making any seating arrangements.